chintitomasud3/MyNotes/Security Concepts/threat,Vulneability.md

 - **Risk** is a combination of both likelihood and impact.
 It quantifies the potential for loss or damage when a threat exploits a vulnerability.

 **Risk**: \( \text{Risk} = \text{Likelihood} \times 100 \, \text{(Impact)} = 30,000 \)

+# Question Practice

+**Question**: Which of the following best describes a threat in the context of cybersecurity?

+A) A software bug that allows unauthorized access
+B) An individual or event that can potentially cause harm to a system
+C) A security measure implemented to protect data
+D) A technique used to recover lost data